ponylang/ponylang-website/content/faq/index.md

 unable to link: cc -o ./stdlib -O3 -march=native -mcx16 -latomic -fuse-ld=gold ./stdlib.o -L"/home/wink/prgs/pony/ponyc/build/release/" -Wl,-rpath,"/home/wink/prgs/pony/ponyc/build/release/" -L"/home/wink/prgs/pony/ponyc/build/release/../../packages" -Wl,-rpath,"/home/wink/prgs/pony/ponyc/build/release/../../packages" -L"/usr/local/lib" -Wl,-rpath,"/usr/local/lib" -Wl,--start-group -l"rt" -l"crypto" -l"pcre2-8" -l"ssl" -Wl,--end-group  -lpthread  -lponyrt-pic -ldl -lm -Wl,--export-dynamic-symbol=__PonyDescTablePtr -Wl,--export-dynamic-symbol=__PonyDescTableSize
 ```

 By default, the Pony standard library uses OpenSSL 0.9 for various cryptography functions.
-This mean your OS has a non-default SSL library installed, you'll have to let ponyc know.
+This means if your OS has a non-default SSL library installed, you'll have to let ponyc know.
 For example Arch Linux has OpenSSL 1.1 installed.
 On such a system, when compiling your application, add `-Dopenssl_1.1.0` to the `ponyc` command:

 ```bash
 ponyc -Dopenssl_1.1.0
 ```

-You can also encounter this problem if you try to build Pony standard library tests via the ponyc Makefile.
-This can be addressed
+You can also encounter this problem if you try to build the Pony standard library tests via the ponyc Makefile.
+This can be addressed by adding `OPENSSL=-Dopenssl_1.1.` to the `make` command line:
- When using the ponyc Makefile and targeting the tests that are using crypto or ssl add `OPENSSL=-Dopenssl_1.1.` to the `make` command line:

 ```bash
 make OPENSSL=-Dopenssl_1.1.0 test